tumelo-maja/delicate-care/README.md

-  implement HTML to provide descriptions of services in the services page and in a section of the home page Structure and style the content to include quality images Include a clear CTA button/link in under each service type in the services page ensure responsivity across different screen sizes
+  implement HTML to provide descriptions of services in the services page and in a section of the home page Structure and style the content to include quality images Include a clear CTA button/link in under each service type in the services page ensure responsiveness across different screen sizes

 - **Contact and address information (must-have)**